jrodal98/watch-scripts/notify-after/README.md

 ## Requirements:

 - Linux
-  - You can use this script on mac os by replacing `send-notify` calls with the mac equivalent.
-I'm not sure what that is though.
-It would take maybe 2 minutes to implement though.
+  - You can use this script on mac os by replacing `send-notify` calls with the mac equivalent - tt would take maybe 2 minutes to implement.
 If you want me to implement it for you, open an issue and I'll do it.
   - Fuck windows (I'm not even going to bother with changing my script to run over there)
 - python 3.6+
 - `send-notify`